kyb3r/dhooks/README.md

 </div>
 <br>
 <div align="center">
-    This <strong>simple</strong> library enables you to easily format discord messages and send them to a channel using a webhook url.
-Synchronous requests as well as asynchronous requests are supported within the library through an easy to use API.
+    This <strong>simple</strong> library enables you to easily interact with discord webhooks through discord's api.
+Normal as well as asynchronous requests are supported within the library through an easy to use API.
 </div>